 WHAT do you do when you want a foreign holiday but the thought of taking your 13-month-old son on a plane is pretty much your worst nightmare?

-You remember Plymouth is home to Brittany Ferries, and you hop over to France, easy as pie, that’s what.
+You remember Plymouth is home to Brittany Ferries, and you hop over to France for a French road trip, easy as pie, that’s what.
 With the ability to pack your car up to the roof with toys, books, nappies and pretty much your entire house, it’s a total no-brainer if you ask me.
+Pop on some songs for a road trip and have a sing song along the way.

 So that’s exactly what we did.
 An 11pm overnight crossing from Plymouth to Roscoff was perfect, with a travel cot in our cabin, we were able to put Thomas back to sleep instantly and he didn’t bat an eyelid at the eight-hour crossing.
 Much less stressful than keeping a toddler, whose only current goal in life is to be on the move, sitting still on a plane for four hours.